 8. What Advice Do You Have if I Attend This College?

-When it comes to college, lessons may not be learned until you’re actually at the campus – but since you have an alumnus in front of you, you may be able to learn those lessons a little earlier!
+When it comes to college, lessons may not be learned until you’re actually at the campus – but since you have an alum in front of you, you may be able to learn those lessons a little earlier!
 Ask them what general (and in-depth) advice they would have about attending this college.
 It could be as simple as what classes you should take for your general education requirements, what dorm rooms they recommend, and where the best food can be on campus!

 9. What was the Campus Culture Like?